 Water wants to be in equilibrium, and will find a way to get there.
 Under-saturation is corrosive, and over-saturation is scale-forming.
 Water can only hold so much calcium in solution.
 If water is in LSI equilibrium, neither etching nor scaling will happen.
 As pool professionals, our goal is to balance water up front (and maintain it) to LSI standards so that neither etching nor scaling occur.

 Low LSI does not just etch plaster, it can corrode pool equipment too and plastics too.
 Yes, that includes vinyl liners and fiberglass pools.
 Water will stop at nothing to find equilibrium...so when it's hungry for calcium, it will aggressively look for it.
-When the water does not have a readily available source of calcium, corrosion and degradation can occur anywhere in the pool (or equipment).
 Another important thing to remember: water cannot over-saturate itself.
 It will take only what it can hold, and nothing more.

 Analogy: Sugar in a Drink